Neeraj25Pixel/HimClimX/README.md

-# HimClimX
+# 🏔️ Himalayan Climate Analytics Dashboard (HimClimX)
 Dynamic Dashboard For Himalayan Climate Monitoring
-# 🏔️ Himalayan Climate Analytics Dashboard

 <!--![Banner](./assets/banner.png) <!-- Replace with your banner image -->

 A futuristic, research-grade web dashboard for visualizing climate change across the **Himalayan region** from **1901 to 2024**, powered by real NetCDF datasets.